angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 I could have played it better since then.

 Game 1, I kept a slow hand of :card[Ponder], 2x :card[Force of Will],
-:card[Street Wraith], Fetchland, Fetchland, and was on the play.
+:card[Street Wraith], fetchland, fetchland, and was on the play.
 Against any other deck and player, I would have said this would have been a fine keep.
 Against Bryant on TES, I should have looked for a faster combo hand, since that is how :card[Doomsday] wins the Storm matchup.
 I opened with fetching for an